Semaglutide is the active ingredient in Wegovy injections, which can sometimes cause some unpleasant side effects when you first start using it.

-Even if you do experience side effects, there are often medications or remedies that can help to ease them.
+Even if you experience side effects, medications or remedies can often help ease them.

 In fact, if you experience side effects that you need medication for, please contact us, as supporting treatments are included in the cost of your consultation.